๐ŸบArchaeology of Ancient China

 Zhou Dynasty

-• Iron technology emerged during the Eastern Zhou, transforming agriculture and warfare while enabling population growth
+• Iron technology emerged during the Eastern Zhou (particularly the Warring States period, 475โ€“221 BCE), transforming agriculture through iron plowshares and warfare through iron weapons, while enabling significant population growth

 Imperial Unification and Consolidation

-These dynasties represent the archaeological signatures of centralized imperial states—standardization, monumental construction, and bureaucratic administration.
+These dynasties represent the archaeological signatures of centralized imperial states: standardization, monumental construction, and bureaucratic administration.

 Qin Dynasty